SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_sales_analysis_1-s4-integration/dsp_sales_analysis_1-s4-integration.md

     ![Select shared Currency Conversion Views](./images-dsp_sales_analysis_1-s4-integration/DSP_CC_Shared.png)

 3. Open the view `SAP.CURRENCY.VIEW.TCURR.`.
-The SQL Script is accessing a table located in a different space, that space shared the currency conversion views with the current space.
+Note that the SQL Script is accessing a table located in a different space (the one that shared the view with it) and not the same space as itself.

     ![SQL View for Currency Conversion](./images-dsp_sales_analysis_1-s4-integration/DSP_TCURR.png)